AIO Robotics

 AIO Robotics is a Los Angeles, California-based company that produces 3D printer and 3D scanner technology.
+Founded in 2013 by USC-affiliated engineers, the company focuses on simplifying 3D printing for educational and consumer markets.
+They are well known for their development of ZEUS, the first all-in-one 3D printer that could scan, print, copy and fax 3D objects.

 History

 AIO Robotics was founded in May 2013 by Jens Windau, Dr. Kai Chang, and Dr. Christian Siagian.
 The founding team comes from a unique mix of robotics, artificial intelligence, and computer vision; and previously worked together at the robotics labs of the University of Southern California.
 Their vision is to build user-friendly, stand-alone, all-in-one systems to improve user experience in 3D technology.
 AIO Robotics' first product was named ZEUS, the first and only device that allows users to 3D scan, print, copy, and fax objects with a touch of a button from one device.
 In May 2013, the founding team was accepted into the Viterbi Startup Garage, one of the university's accelerator programs.
 AIO Robotics received $20,000 in funding, work space, and strategic and financial resources from the university and its partners Kleiner Perkins Caufield & Byers and United Talent Agency.
 In Fall 2013, AIO Robotics went to Kickstarter to seek funding for their first 3D printer prototype ZEUS.
 Their Kickstarter project exceeded its $100,000 goal in 24 hours.
 Inc. named AIO Robotics a "Startup to Watch" at CES 2014.
 In May 2014, AIO Robotics made ZEUS available for pre-order.
 Techcrunch described the ZEUS as a "3D Printer, Scanner, And Teleportation Machine All in One".
 The company started shipping fully assembled ZEUS machines in Fall 2014 from their manufacturing location in Taiwan.

 AIO Robotics announced a strategic partnership with Santec in August 2015 for investment, distribution, and co-development.
 AIO Robotics' customer base includes educational institutes, libraries, prototyping laboratories, and hobbyists.